Gran Sabana: Park

-Due to the richness and diversity of the biology, mineralogy, and geography region, the Government of Venezuela decided that it was necessary to protect the territory.
-For this reason, Canaima was declared a National Park by Executive Order No. 770 dated June 12, 1962.
-The park is the second largest in Venezuela.
+Due to its diverse biology, mineral reserves and geography, the government of Venezuela decided that it was necessary to protect the territory.
+Canaima was declared a national park with Executive Order 770, dated June 12, 1962.
+The park is Venezuela's second-largest.

-The Canaima National Park now covers an area of about 3000000 ha, which places it among the six largest national parks in the world.
-However, its original area was 1000000 ha, and did not include the territory of the Gran Sabana.
+Canaima National Park covers about 3000000 ha, among the world's six largest national parks.
+Its original area was 1000000 ha, and did not include the Gran Sabana.